misskey-dev/misskey/CONTRIBUTING.md

 You could obtain all-in-one container by typing `docker compose -f $PROJECT_ROOT/compose.local-db.yml`.

 #### Use Devcontainer
 Devcontainer also has necessary setting.

-> [!NOTE]
-> Support from JetBrain's IDE may be limited.
-In doubtful situation, we recommend using VSCode.
+This method can be done by connecting from VSCode.

 ### Start developing
 During development, it is useful to use the